Strabane: Politics

 As of 2015, Strabane and Derry councils joined to form Derry City and Strabane District Council, and have a strong nationalist majority.

-At the local elections in May 2011, members of Strabane District Council were elected from the following political parties: 8 Sinn Féin, 4 Democratic Unionist Party (DUP), 1 Social Democratic and Labour Party (SDLP), 1 Ulster Unionist Party (UUP) and 2 Independent Nationalist.
-The council chairperson for 2013-14 was Ruairí McHugh of Sinn Féin.
+Following the 2023 Derry City & Strabane District Council elections, Strabane which is part of Sperrin DEA currently has 3 SF Councillors, 1 DUP, 3 Independents.

+In Derg DEA, Sinn Fein currently have 3 Councillors, UUP and DUP 1 councillor each.

+The next council elections will take place in May 2027.

-Since 1997 Strabane has been part of the United Kingdom parliamentary constituency of West Tyrone, held since 2001 by Sinn Féin's Pat Doherty.
+Since 1997 Strabane has been part of the United Kingdom parliamentary constituency of West Tyrone, held since 2001 by Sinn Féin.
 From 1983 to 1997 it was part of the Foyle constituency, held during that time by the then-SDLP leader John Hume.

+Strabane has also since 1997, been part of the West Tyrone constituency of the Northern Ireland Assembly with the current composition of West Tyrone MLA's being: